Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Lake Dainava near Montreal

-Language of Lithuanians in Quebec
+Causes for a decline of Lithuanians in Quebec

 Canada is a bilingual state: most of its provinces are English-speaking (former colonies of England).
 However, Quebec (where Montreal is located) has been initially a French colony and has French as the official language.
-Sings on the Lithuanian churches are thus bilingual (Lithuanian and French) and Montreal Lithuanians are the only sizeable Lithuanian community in a French-speaking land (most Lithuanian diaspora is in English, Spanish or Portuguese speaking areas).
+Sings on the Lithuanian churches are thus bilingual (Lithuanian and French) and Montreal Lithuanians are the only sizeable Lithuanian community in a French-speaking land (most historical Lithuanian emigres live in English, Spanish or Portuguese speaking areas).
 However, the majority of Montreal Lithuanians speak better English than French, Montreal Lithuanian website is also available in just Lithuanian and English.
-After all, English itself is the second language to older Lithuanians, making French more difficult to master well.
+After all, English itself is already the second language to older Lithuanians, making French more difficult to master well.
 Moreover, English is more important in Canada (and North America) as a whole.

 Montreal also is one of the most-Jewish cities in the world outside Israel, hosting some 100 000 Jews or 2,5% of the population.
 It has also attracted some Jews from Lithuania, among them the mother of famous singer Leonard Cohen, who is also buried in Montreal.